edwinla/api-explorer/README.md

 #### methods

 ##### `GET /cars`
-Returns a list of all vehicle entries
+Returns a list of all car entries

 ##### `POST /cars`
 Creates a new car using make, model, year, and color